Mhadei Wildlife Sanctuary: Fauna

-Mhadei area is known for three rare species of caecilians (legless amphibians), Nadkarni's caecilian, the Mhadei caecilian and the Goa caecilian which was recently discovered and described from Keri village.
+Mhadei area is known for three rare species of caecilians, Nadkarni's caecilian, which was recently discovered in Keri village.

-At least 257 recorded species of butterflies are found in the sanctuary of the 330 recorded species in the Western Ghats.
-The largest butterfly in South India, the southern birdwing plus the striped tiger, common jezebel, common Indian crow, blue Mormon and other species of butterflies can are found here.
+The largest butterfly in South India, the southern birdwing, and the striped tiger, common jezebel, common Indian crow, blue Mormon and other species of butterflies also occur.
 Prominent among these is the blue tiger butterfly, which can be found until the summer.

-Flora
+Flora and Funga

 Sacred groves

 Sacred groves were once common at almost all villages in Sattari.
 They traditionally render protection to a variety of flora and fauna.
-Copardem, three kilometres from Valpoi, is a village famed for the sacred grove tradition known locally as Devachi rai, a tradition of community conservation carried out in the name of the local deity.
+Copardem is a village famed for the sacred grove tradition known locally as Devachi rai, a tradition of community conservation carried out in the name of the local deity.
 Formerly spread across 37620 m2 of government land, much of the sacred grove is now encroached upon for cashew plantations and agriculture.
-The sacred grove is an excellent example of the old tradition of uneducated villagers protecting their environment.
+The sacred grove is an excellent example of the old tradition of villagers protecting their environment.

 Among its variety of flora are towering trees such as shidam (Tetrameles nudiflora) which support various other life forms in the grove.
 Creepers like garkani (Entada scandens) with their sword-like pods are found on the shidam, while the tree also houses beehives.
 The grove also has an evergreen species of Ashoka, which bears unique saffron-coloured flowers.
-Pandanus furcatus, known locally known as kegadi, attracts village women when it bears flowers covered in yellow and soft thickets.
 During the monsoon, bioluminescent fungi growing on dead wood glitter at night.
 The grove is also conducive for the growth of a variety of edible mushrooms, such as roen alami, khutyali, sonyali and shringar.

-In addition to mammals, the tall trees attract birds, including the crested serpent eagle, Malabar grey hornbill and pied hornbill.
+In addition to mammals, the tall trees attract birds, including the crested serpent eagle, Malabar grey hornbill and great hornbill.